kornysietsma/polyglot-code-scanner/README.md

 - this will fail if it can't see the `docs` directory where resources actually live.
 - Once the files are scanned, open a web browser to http://localhost:3000 (or you can specify a different port on the commandline)

+## Ignoring files

+Git ignored files in `.gitignore` are not scanned.

+You can also manually add `.lati_ignore` files anywhere in the codebase, to list extra files to be ignored - the syntax is [the same as .gitignore's](https://git-scm.com/docs/gitignore)

 ## Usage

 ```